w3c/svgwg/master/struct.md

 <h4 id="Overview">Overview</h4>

 <p>SVG allows a graphical object to be defined for later reuse.
-To do this, SVG makes extensive use of the <a>URL reference</a>
-construct [<a href="refs.html#ref-rfc3987">rfc3987</a>].
+To do this, SVG makes extensive use of the [=URL reference=] construct [<a href="refs.html#ref-rfc3987">rfc3987</a>].
 For example, to fill a rectangle with a linear gradient, a
 {{linearGradient}} element may be defined with an
-{{id}} property that may be referenced in the value for the rectangle's {{fill}} property, as in the following:</p>
+{{id}} property that may be referenced in the value for the rectangle's {{fill}} property, as in the following:

 <xmp>
 <linearGradient id="MyGradient">...</linearGradient>
 <rect style="fill:url(#MyGradient)"/>
 </xmp>

 <p>Some types of element, such as gradients, will not by themselves produce a graphical result.
 They can therefore be placed anywhere convenient.
 However, sometimes it is desired to define a graphical object and prevent it from being directly rendered. it is only there to be referenced elsewhere.
-To do this, and to allow convenient grouping defined content, SVG provides the <span class="element-name">defs</span> element.</p>
+To do this, and to allow convenient grouping defined content, SVG provides the <span class="element-name">defs</span> element.

 <p>It is recommended that, where possible, referenced elements be defined
 prior to the elements that use them, in document order.